California orders its nearly 40 million residents to stay home to prevent the spread of coronavirus

 "We project that roughly 56% of our state's population -- 25.5 million people -- will be infected with the virus over an eight-week period," he said in a Wednesday letter to Trump asking him to send the USNS Mercy Hospital Ship to the port of Los Angeles for use through September 1.

-He warned that infection rates are doubling every four days in some parts of the state.

-Newsom told California residents that they can participate in some activities as long as people maintain a social distance.
+Even with the order, California residents can participate in some activities as long as people maintain a social distance, he said.

 "Go about the essential patterns of life, but do so by socially distancing themselves from others and do so using a common sense," Newsom said.
 "Home isolation is not my preferred choice, but it is a necessary one.
 This is not a permanent state, it is a moment in time."